 Contact Long Island Child Custody Attorney for Help With Child Visitation and Child Custody in Nassau County and Suffolk County

 Child custody and visitation is one of the most sensitive issues in the divorce or separation process in Nassau County and Suffolk County, NY.
 Confide in a trusted Long Island Child Custody Lawyer and Family Law attorney and to address your family’s unique circumstances and needs in order to ensure the best possible outcome for your children and family.
-If you have questions about your visitation rights in Nassau County, Suffolk County, or the five boroughs of New York City, contact the Family Law Office of Robert E. Hornberger, Esq., P.C. at 631-923-1910 for a free, confidential consultation.
+If you have questions about your visitation rights in Nassau County, Suffolk County, or the five boroughs of New York City, contact the Family Law Office of Hornberger Verbitsky, P.C. at 631-923-1910 for a free, confidential consultation.

 Download our Free New York Divorce Guide